 Indictor Ref # TID-13.1 Indicator Title Number of IAs (Provincial, Metros, and Local Municipal IAs) engaged in preparation for the Roll-Out of the AARTO Amendment Act Definition The indicator reports on the number of IAs (Provincial, Metros, and Local Municipal IAs) engaged in preparation for the roll-out of the AARTO Amendment Act throughout the country.
-Source of Data Meetings/Engagements with the provincial, metros, municipal IAs Method of Calculation or Assessment The method of calculation will be based on the number of engagements with Provincial, Metros, and Local Municipal IAs in preparation for the roll-out of AARTO throughout the country Means of Verification Reports from meetings held with IAs (Provincial, Metros, and Local Municipal IAs).
+Source of Data Meetings/Engagements with the provincial, metros, municipal IAs Method of Calculation or Assessment The method of calculation will be based on the number of IAs (Provincial, Metros, and Local Municipal IAs) engaged in preparation for the roll-out of AARTO throughout the country Means of Verification Reports from meetings held with IAs (Provincial, Metros, and Local Municipal IAs).
 These engagements shall be through various platforms such as the AARTO National Steering Committee (ANSC), AARTO Provincial Coordinating Committees (APCCs), and any other platforms both physical, virtual, or hybrid in preparation for the implementation of the AARTO Amendment Act throughout the country.
-Assumptions It is assumed that the RTIA will have the necessary capacity, capability, and resources to coordinate, facilitate, and attend such engagements with Provincial, Metros, and Local Municipal IAs and other stakeholders in preparation for the roll-out of AARTO throughout the country Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Reporting Cycle Quarterly Desired Performance Q1: 60 IAs (Provincial, Metros, and Local Municipal IAs) engaged and ready for implementation of the AARTO Amendment Act Q2: 60 IAs (Provincial, Metros, and Local Municipal IAs) engaged and ready for implementation of the AARTO Amendment Act Q3: 60 IAs (Provincial, Metros, and Local Municipal IAs) engaged and ready for implementation of the AARTO Amendment Act Q4: 33 IAs (Provincial, Metros, and Local Municipal IAs) engaged and ready for implementation of the AARTO Amendment Act Indicator Responsibility Senior Manager: Operations
+Assumptions It is assumed that the RTIA will have the necessary capacity, capability, and resources to coordinate, facilitate, and attend such engagements with Provincial, Metros, and Local Municipal IAs and other stakeholders in preparation for the roll-out of AARTO throughout the country Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Reporting Cycle Quarterly Desired Performance Q1: 60 IAs (Provincial, Metros, and Local Municipal IAs) engaged and advised on key areas of readiness for implementation of the AARTO Amendment Act Q2: 60 IAs (Provincial, Metros, and Local Municipal IAs) engaged and advised on key areas of readiness for implementation of the AARTO Amendment Act Q3: 60 IAs (Provincial, Metros, and Local Municipal IAs) engaged and advised on key areas of readiness for implementation of the AARTO Amendment Act Q3: 60 IAs (Provincial, Metros, and Local Municipal IAs) engaged and advised on key areas of readiness for implementation of the AARTO Amendment Act Q4: 33 IAs (Provincial, Metros, and Local Municipal IAs) engaged and advised on key areas of readiness for implementation of the AARTO Amendment Act Indicator Responsibility Senior Manager: Operations